Classification Report

 • output_dict (bool) – If True, return a dict instead of a string report

-• zero_division (Union[str, int]) – Value to use when dividing by zero
+• zero_division (Union[str, float]) – Value to use when dividing by zero.
+Can be 0, 1, or “warn”

 Example